nielsenjared/nielsenjared.github.io/content/blog/patterrn-recognition/index.md

 This is the #1 reason we want to study algorithms, even the poor performers.
 We build a library of mental models that help us quickly recognize design patterns and anti-patterns.

 When learning algorithms, there are two primary reasons we always start with sorting.
 The first is that a sorted array is a prerequisite for many other algorithms, such as search.
-The second is that, according to Donald Knuth in The Art of Computer Programming, “...sorting algorithms make a valuable case study of how to attack computer programming problems in general.”
+The second is that, according to Donald Knuth in _The Art of Computer Programming_, “...sorting algorithms make a valuable case study of how to attack computer programming problems in general.”
 He continues:

 > Sorting techniques also provide excellent illustrations of the general ideas involved in the analysis of algorithms--the ideas used to determine performance characteristics of algorithms so that an intelligent choice can be made between competing methods.

-#### TODO practice
+### Learn how to recognize patterns through problem solving and play

 Practice.

+TODO

 Karl Beecher offers an approach for spotting simple patterns in _Computational Thinking_: